bazel-contrib/rules_nodejs/DEVELOPING.md

 1. `npm version [major|minor|patch]` (`major` if there are breaking changes, `minor` if there are new features, otherwise `patch`)
 1. Manually update the CHANGELOG.md based on the commits since the last release.
 Look for breaking changes that weren't documented.
 1. If publishing from inside Google, set NPM_REGISTRY="--registry https://wombat-dressing-room.appspot.com" in your environment
-1. Build npm packages and publish them: `./scripts/publish_release.sh`
+1. Build npm packages and publish them: `./scripts/publish_release.sh` (for a release candidate, add arguments `publish next`)
 1. Run `./scripts/update_nested_lock_files.sh` to update the lock files in all nested workspaces to new release
 1. `git commit -a -m 'chore: update lock files for release'`
 1. `git push upstream && git push upstream --tags`
 1. (Manual for now): go to the [releases] page, edit the release with rough changelog (especially note any breaking changes!) and upload the release artifact from `rules_nodejs-[version].tar.gz`.
 Also copy the release notes from CHANGELOG.md
-1. Announce the release on Angular slack in `#tools-abc-discuss`
+1. Announce the release on Bazel slack in `#javascript`

 [releases]: https://github.com/bazelbuild/rules_nodejs/releases